AlexFabre/AlexFabre.github.io/Tuto/Samba.md

 ;   valid users = %S
 ```

-Also comment the printer section if you don't plan to make any printer accessible through your Rapsberry.
+Also comment the printer section if you don't plan to make any printer accessible through your Raspberry.

 ```sh
 ;[printers]